 Note to general public:

 My position on the current global warming is the same as the overwhelming majority of international climate scientists: the current rate of global warming is unprecedented and is being caused by humans.
 In no way can my summary of the research regarding the impact of regional climate change on the Viking civilization and Europe during the Little Ice Age be used to "prove" the current global warming is due to a natural cycle.
+Today's global climate is significantly warmer than that of the regional warmth of the Medieval Warm Period.

 I highly recommend that you read the information being presented by the Intergovernmental Panel on Climate Change (IPCC) at http://www.ipcc.ch/.
 Please view Global Warming: Man or Myth which addresses many of the questions asked about the human impact on the current climate change in a very simple format.
 The climate change being observed today is unprecedented in modern times and can only be explained by the rapid increase of greenhouse gases by human activities.
 There are no known natural forces that could have caused the modern climate change.